ember-cli/eslint-plugin-ember/docs/rules/jquery-ember-run.md

 Don’t use jQuery without the Ember Run Loop.

-Using plain jQuery invokes actions out of the Ember Run Loop.
-In order to have a control on all operations in Ember, it's good practice to trigger actions in run loop.
+Using plain jQuery invokes actions outside of the Ember Run Loop.
+In order to have a control on all operations in Ember, it's good practice to trigger actions in a run loop (using one of the [@ember/runloop](https://api.emberjs.com/ember/3.24/classes/@ember%2Frunloop) functions).

 ## Examples